If you’d rather be strumming away at your guitar or playing a tune on your piano than thinking about your insurance needs, you’re not alone.

 But protecting your investment in a musical instrument is probably something you think about regularly, especially if you travel with it.
 Musical instrument insurance can provide peace of mind.

 Click on this independent agent matching tool to find the best insurance plan in your area.
 Provide a few details about what you’re looking for, and the technology will recommend the best agents for you.
 Any information you provide will be sent only to the agents you pick.

-If you’re not sure you really need to insure that musical instrument that cost you thousands of dollars – whether it is a cello or a baby grand piano – consider just a few of the ways people experience loss or damaged to their instruments each year:
+If you’re not certain you really need to insure that musical instrument that cost you thousands of dollars — whether it's cello or a baby grand piano — consider just a few of the ways people experience loss or damage to their instruments each year:

 - Overexposure to humidity

 - Water damage during storage or from burst pipes and flooding